Hiram Bingham IV: Consequence

 In 1941, the United States government abruptly pulled Bingham from his position as Vice Consul and transferred him to Portugal and then Argentina.
 When he was in Argentina, he helped to track Nazi war criminals in South America.
 In early 1946, after being passed over for promotion, he resigned from the United States Foreign Service.

 Bingham did not speak much about his wartime activities.
 His own family had little knowledge of them until after Bingham's death in 1988.
-In 1991, Bingham's widow Rose and son Thomas found 50-year-old Marseilles documents in the Connecticut farmhouse.
+In 1991, Bingham's widow Rose and son Thomas found 50-year-old Marseille documents in the family's Connecticut farmhouse.
 Rose and Thomas subsequently donated these documents to the U.S. Holocaust Memorial Museum.
 Several years later, Bingham's youngest son found documents in a cupboard behind a chimney and family members continued to unearth documents at the farmhouse.
 The materials told of Bingham's struggle to save German and Jewish refugees from death, details long hidden from the public.

 Personal life

-While posted in London, he met Rose Lawton Morrison (1908-1996), a college drama teacher from Waycross, Georgia, whom he escorted to Buckingham Palace to meet the Queen.
+While posted in London, he met Rose Lawton Morrison (1908–1996), a college drama teacher from Waycross, Georgia, whom he escorted to Buckingham Palace to meet the Queen.
 They later married and had 11 children, including Abigail Bingham Endicott, the mother of Sam Endicott. and Margaret Bingham Turner.